Waitākere Ranges

 The ranges run north from Manukau Heads to Muriwai on the west coast (Tasman Sea), about 35 km.
 The east side of the Ranges is a rough line from Titirangi to Waitākere township.
 The high point is Te Toiokawharu, 474 metres in the south.
 The north end is lower, at 200 metres or so.
 The total area is over 30,000 hectares.

 Auckland City describes a smaller area as the “Waitakere Ranges Heritage Area.”
 This 27,720-hectare area stops south of Muriwai in Waitākere Valley.
-Most of it is within the park and covered in forest, but some small coastal communities and the odd farm exist.
+Most of it is within the park and covered in forest, but some small coastal communities and farms exist.

 The main features of the Ranges are the black sand West Coast surf beaches, recovering forests, many streams and waterfalls, and superb walking trails.
 The Ranges also have several accessible reservoirs that form part of the city's water supply.